dbills777/derricksblog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 tags:
   - "ToDo Blog #1"
 ---
-Please add a new post to your blog, at least 3 paragraphs long, that answers the following points.

-(This post could also be an About page on your blog instead of a post if you so desire)

-**Introduction**

-* Write a little about yourself.
-Job, hobbies, family, interests.
-* Previous Javascript Experience.
+**Post 3 - Functions, Objects, and Arrays**

+* What are functions in Javascript?

+  * How are they used and defined?
-* What is your favorite part of web development?
+  * What is a callback function?
-* What do you hope to learn in this class?
+  * How do you use promises in functions?
+* What are objects in Javascript

+  * How are they used and defined?
+  * How do you loop through an object?
+* What are Arrays in Javascript?

+  * How are they used and defined?
+  * What are 2 ways to loop though an array?
+* Write about at least one other thing you learned this week.

+Code examples are a great way to explain these questions.

 Please turn in a URL to your post for this assignment.

-Lastly, post a link to this post in MS Teams in the channel called Introduce Yourself Blog Post so that others in the class can get to know you as well.
-Feel free to comment in teams on others posts.
+Lastly, post a link to this post in MS Teams in the channel called **F.O.A Blog Post.** Please comment on at least 2 other posts in Teams.

+What did your classmates do well?
+What did you learn?